Rima Melati Adams

-Rima Melati Sheila Adams born in Hong Kong, July 1, 1980, is a Singaporean model, actress, singer and TV personality.
+Rima Melati Sheila Adams (born 1 July 1980), is a Singaporean model, actress, singer and TV personality.
 Most recently, she is a handbag designer.
+She was born in Hong Kong.

 Early and personal life

 Rima Adams was born to an Australian-Thailand father, Ronald Adams and a Singapore-Malay mother, Satifah Ali.
 She was a Miss Singapore Universe 2001 finalist.

-Adams was first married to Davin James Cook, with whom she had a son, Edga Ian Cook.
+Adams was first married to Davin James Cook, with whom she has a son, Edga Ian Cook.

-Her second marriage is to Marcell Siahaan and from this she had a son named Seth Ananda Siahaan.
+Her second marriage is to Marcell Siahaan and from this she has a son named Seth Ananda Siahaan.
 This marriage was criticised by the Malay-Muslim community in Singapore and Malaysia as it did not abide by the Shari’aah law because of the couple’s non-conforming decision to have a civil wedding.
 Shortly after their wedding, she left the Singapore entertainment industry and moved to Jakarta to be with Marcell and did not work for one year.

+Rima is the youngest sister of Malaysian actor Haeriyanto Hassan.